 Foot traffic and weather extremes like drought and flooding can damage your lawn, leading to patches of dead grass.
-Repair these spots now for a lush lawn spring, summer and fall.
+Repair dead spots now for a lush lawn in spring, summer and fall.

 This simple process requires just a single product, and depending upon the number of patches, not much of your time.
 Start with a grass seed product that combines seed, fertilizer and mulch like Pennington’s 1 Step Complete or Scott’s EZ Seed.

 3 Steps to Repair Dead Patches in Your Lawn